Skip to main content

 Yes.
 Every client at Jintara has a large private room for the duration of their stay.
 There is no shared accommodation.
 The facility accepts a maximum of 10 clients at any time, supported by 32 staff (a 3.2 to 1 ratio).
 Nurses are awake and present overnight.
 You are not left to deal with anything by yourself.

 The medical team manages withdrawal with medication guided by standardised CIWA and COWS scoring.
 If symptoms spike, medication is adjusted that same hour.
 Comfort is a clinical priority, not an afterthought.
 If a hospital visit is needed, it happens immediately.
-Bangkok Hospital Chiang Mai and Chiang Mai RAM Hospital are both nearby, and Jintara operates a no-risk policy with hospital transfer available 24 hours a day, seven days a week.
+Bangkok Hospital Chiang Mai and Chiang Mai Ram Hospital are both nearby, and Jintara operates a no-risk policy with hospital transfer available 24 hours a day, seven days a week.

 Day 1.
 At Jintara, therapy runs alongside detox from the beginning.
 You receive two individual sessions per week from the moment you arrive, plus group therapy when you are ready.
 Most rehabs delay therapy until Day 5 to 7 or until detox is complete.
 Jintara's clinical team considers this gap unnecessary and counterproductive.